The Visit (play): Act I

 The story opens with the town of Güllen (a name evoking "liquid manure" in German) preparing for the arrival of famed billionaire Claire Zachanassian, who grew up there.
 Güllen has fallen on hard times, and the townspeople hope that Claire will provide them with much-needed funds.
-Alfred Ill (ILL) (Anton Schill in a common English-language adaptation) is the owner of Güllen's general store and the most popular man in town.
+Alfred Ill (Anton Schill in a common English-language adaptation) is the owner of Güllen's general store and the most popular man in town.
 He was Claire's lover when they were young, and agrees with the mayor that the task of convincing her to make a donation should fall to him.

 After settling into the hotel, Claire joins the rest of the town, who have gathered outside for a homecoming celebration.
 Claire takes the opportunity to announce that she will make a huge donation: one billion (presumably Swiss francs), half for the town and half to be shared among the families.
 The townspeople are overjoyed, but their happiness is damped when Claire's butler steps forward to reveal her condition for the donation.
-The butler was once the Lord Chief Justice of Güllen, and had heard the paternity suit that Claire had brought against Alfred.
+The butler was once the Chief Magistrate of Güllen, and had heard the paternity suit that Claire had brought against Alfred.
 In the suit, Alfred produced two false witnesses (who have since been transformed into Claire's eunuchs), and the court ruled in his favor.
 Socially disgraced, Claire was exiled, lost the child and eventually met a wealthy client while working as a prostitute in the city.
 Her donation is conditional on someone killing Alfred.
 The mayor refuses and the town seems aghast, but Claire says that she will wait.